-Jeddah- Makkah region lies in the west-central part of Saudi Arabia along the eastern coast of the Red Sea (Fig. 1).
-Jeddah city represents the second major city through the whole Saudi Arabia where; 1) it has one of the famous marine harbors along the Red Sea coast; 2) it has a lot of strategic industries, multi-national commercial companies and developmental projects; 3) it has a huge number of population of about 2.5 millions of national citizens and residents and 4) it receives millions of Muslims for the annual pilgrimage at Makkah Al-Mukarramah (about 70 km east of Jeddah city) and throughout the whole year for the lesser pilgrimage the Umrah.
-Moreover, Jeddah-Makkah region located close to the Red Sea, which suffering from continuous geodynamic movements as a result of Red Sea floor spreading which is accompanied by earthquake occurrences.
-Actually, Jeddah- Makkah region experienced some of destructive earthquakes in historical and recent times.
-The maximum recorded earthquake had moment magnitude (M_w) of 7.2 in 1967 and it is located southwest of Jeddah city along the Red Sea main axial trough.
-This earthquake affected Jeddah- Makkah region and adjacent zones.
+Jeddah-Makkah region lies in the west-central part of Saudi Arabia along the eastern coast of the Red Sea (Fig. 1).
+Jeddah City represents the second major city in the whole Saudi Arabia because: 1) it has one of the most famous marine harbors along the Red Sea coast; 2) it has a lot of strategic industries, multi-national commercial companies and development projects; 3) it has a huge number of population of about 2.5 millions of national citizens and residents and 4) it receives millions of Muslims for the annual pilgrimage at Makkah Al- Mukarramah (about 70 km east of Jeddah City)

+Manuscript received October 07 2012.
+Manuscript accepted March 27, 2013. and throughout the year for the lesser pilgrimage the Umrah.
+Moreover, Jeddah-Makkah region located close to the Red Sea, is suffering from continuous geodynamic movement that cause of Red Sea floor spreading which is accompanied by earthquake occurrences.
+Actually, Jeddah-Makkah region experienced some destructive earthquakes in historical and recent times.
+The maximum recorded earthquake had moment magnitude (M_w) of 7.2 in 1967 and it is located southwest of Jeddah City along the main axial trough of Red Sea.
+This earthquake affected Jeddah-Makkah region and adjacent zones.
 Moreover, Makkah was shocked on September 28th, 1993 by an earthquake with magnitude 3.6 from Al-Sharai'a, 30 km northeast of the Holy Mosques.
 Another earthquake swarm was occurred at Al-Sharai'a in Oct.
-3rd, 1993 with the maximum magnitude of 4.1 (Al-Furaih et al., 1994; Swolfs, 1994).
+3rd, 1993, with the maximum magnitude of 4.1 (Al-Furaih et al., 1994; Swolfs, 1994).
 Furthermore, another earthquake with magnitude of 3.6 was recorded in June 18th, 1994.
-These earthquakes have been frequently annual recurrences which, in turn, generate hazardous areas through the region.
+These earthquakes have frequently annual recurrences which, in turn, generatehazardous areas through the region.